Ramones: Transitional period (1978–1983)

 Pleasant Dreams, the band's sixth album, was released in 1981.
 It continued the trend established by End of the Century, taking the band further from the raw punk sound of its early records.
-As described by Trouser Press, the album, produced by Graham Gouldman of UK pop act 10cc, moved the Ramones "away from their pioneering minimalism into heavy metal territory".
+As described by Trouser Press, the album, produced by Graham Gouldman of UK pop act 10cc, moved the Ramones "away from their pioneering minimalism into heavy metal territory."
 Johnny would contend in retrospect that this direction was a record company decision, a continued futile attempt to get airplay on American radio.
 While Pleasant Dreams reached number 58 on the U.S. chart, its two singles failed to register at all.

 Subterranean Jungle, produced by Ritchie Cordell and Glen Kolotkin, was released in 1983.
 According to Trouser Press, it brought the band "back to where they once belonged: junky '60s pop adjusted for current tastes", which among other things meant "easing off the breakneck rhythm that was once Ramones dogma."
 Billy Rogers, who had performed with Johnny Thunders and the Heartbreakers, played drums on the album's second single, a cover of the Chambers Brothers' "Time Has Come Today", becoming the only song showing three different drummers: Rogers on recording, Marky on album credits and Richie on video clip.
+Johnny stated that he was "kinda disappointed" with Subterranean Jungle because he felt it was "too melodic, too "pop", and too commercial" like End of the Century and Pleasant Dreams.
 Subterranean Jungle peaked at number 83 in the United States—it would be the last album by the band to crack the Billboard Top 100.
 In 2002, Rhino Records released a new version of it with seven bonus tracks.